 A new ad featuring Gov. Bobby Jindal of Louisiana and former Florida Gov. Jeb Bush is part of an effort to rebrand the Republican Party — and end its reputation as "the party of no."

 Former President George W. Bush worked with many world leaders while in office.
 Now, he's unveiling 24 portraits he painted of some of them.
 The exhibit will be at his new presidential library.

 Employment and wages are increasing, along with hopes for more consumer spending, analysts say.

-Our regular political commentators, E.J.
-Dionne of The Washington Post and David Brooks of The New York Times, discuss Ukraine, the president's new task force and Arizona Gov. Jan Brewer's veto.
+Regular political commentators, E.J.
+Dionne of The Washington Post and David Brooks of The New York Times, discuss the Supreme Court campaign finance ruling and health care enrollment numbers.

 More than three months have passed since the long-term unemployed saw their federal jobless benefits cut off abruptly.
 One Michigan woman is looking for work while watching for congressional action.